 - Have sexual intercourse or deviate sexual intercourse in a public place in the presence of a third person

-For a first offense, sexual misconduct in the first degree is a class B misdemeanor, which carries with it up to 6 months in jail and a fine of up to $1,000.
-For a second conviction, it is a class A misdemeanor, which could mean up to a year in jail and a fine of up to $2,000.
+For a first offense, first-degree sexual misconduct is a class B misdemeanor, which carries with it up to 6 months in jail and a fine of up to $1,000.
+In the case of a second conviction, it elevates to a class A misdemeanor, which may entail imprisonment for up to one year and a fine of up to $2,000.

 Sexual Misconduct Involving a Child

-This stands as the most serious of sexual misconduct violations.
-Under Missouri Revised Statutes § 566.083, a person is charged with sexual misconduct involving a child when they:
+This is by far the most serious of sexual misconduct offenses.
+Under Missouri Revised Statutes § 566.083, an individual is charged with sexual misconduct involving a child when they:

 - Knowingly expose their genitals to a child less than 15 years of age under circumstances in which they know that the conduct is likely to cause affront or alarm to the child